 The Anime Art of Hayao Miyazaki by Dani Cavallaro and Hayao Miyazaki, Master of Japanese Animation: Film, Themes, Artistry by Helen McCarthy come immediately to mind.

 For a far more comprehensive discussion of Miyazaki’s female protagonists compared to their Western counterparts, please see Christine Hoff Kramer’s essay “Disney, Miyazaki, and Feminism: Why Western Girls Need Japanese Animation” – http://www.christinehoffkraemer.com/miyazaki.html.

 This allows most of Miyazaki’s films to pass the Bechdel Test, a rough and dirty litmus test devised by Alison Bechdel in her comic Dykes to Watch Out For, where a piece of fiction must have two women who speak and speak about something other than a man.
 Feminist scholars and media critics frequently use the test to determine if film merely reinforces the male gender bias that permeates mass media or if it genuinely creates a space for women’s voices.

-Lauren Maier is a second year PhD student at the University of Hull.
-Her thesis focuses on the Disney Princess franchise’s evolution and how the franchise impacts female gender roles among young girls in the United States.
-Outside of gender and animation, she is also interested in studying comics, popular culture, and other “geeky” subjects.
-She loves novelty socks and colorful tattoos.
+Kodi Maier is a second year PhD student at the University of Hull.
+Their thesis focuses on the Disney Princess franchise’s evolution and how the franchise impacts female gender roles among young girls in the United States.
+Outside of gender and animation, they are also interested in studying comics, popular culture, and other “geeky” subjects.
+They love novelty socks and colorful tattoos.